• Skip to primary navigation

 5. Adaptability

-These are not essential, but will increase your chances of being invited to submit a Business Application:
+The following factors are not essential, but will increase your chances of being invited to submit a Business Application:

 You have a minimum of 6 months of related full-time work experience before submitting your Expression of Interest.
 It can be obtained through owning or actively managing a business, or equivalencies gained through (1) experience with a business incubator or accelerator or (2) eligible entrepreneurship courses at an Alberta post-secondary institution, or some combination.
 The necessary work experience may be acquired: from outside or inside Canada; before or after completing your Alberta education.